-Before we start, we should say that there are many factors that make a good dropzone.
-Some are simply beautiful locations, others are blessed by perfect conditions.
-However, some dropzones are great because they are conveniently located near other attractions like major cities.
+Before we start, we should say that there are many factors that make a good skydive destination.
+Some are simply beautiful locations, others are blessed by perfect conditions or excellent facilities.
+However, some dropzones are great simply because they are conveniently located near to popular destinations.

-All of this makes it hard to compare them, so instead of this being a countdown, consider it a more a guide to ten of the very best dropzones in Europe.
-If you have any other favourites then be sure to let us know in the comments section at the end.
+All of this makes it hard to directly compare dropzones.
+So instead of this being a countdown, consider it a more a guide to ten of the best dropzones in Europe.
+If you have any favourite places to skydive in Europe then be sure to let us know in the comments section at the end.

-With a full-time skydiving centre since 1985 and host to some of skydiving’s biggest tournaments over the years, including several world championships, this was a shoe-in for a spot in the top 10 dropzones in Europe.
-Found in the very north east corner of Spain near the French border, jump here and you’ll get some spectacular views of the Mediterranean on one side and the Pyrenees on the other.
+With a full-time skydiving centre since 1985 and host to several skydiving world championships, Skydive Empuriabrava was a shoe-in for a spot in the top 10 dropzones in Europe.
+Found in the north east corner of Spain near the French border, jump here and you’ll get some views of the Mediterranean on one side and the Pyrenees.

 You might associate the island with clubbing and nightlife but during the day there’s plenty to do too.
 Including a dropzone in the south east corner of the island not too far from the airport.
 Again, this being an island in the Med, there are some stunning views and after you’ve jumped you can take all that adrenaline with you onto the dance floor.